deadlykam/CodeOptPro_Godot/README.md

 4. Created a shared update feature where only one __physics_process_ or one __process_ is being shared amongst multiple objects/update objects.
 This thus saves some performance.
 5. Created _Auto Setup_ plugin.
 This plugin handles setup that is going to be done automatically.
 For one this plugin sets up the update managers and update objects automatically.
 In future any new auto setup system will be added to this plugin.
 ***
+## Bug Fix:
+1. Fixed a bug in Update Manager were _time_delta was not being calculated properly and thus was giving weird results in some exceptional cases.
 ## Versioning
 The project uses [Semantic Versioning](https://semver.org/).
 Available versions can be seen in [tags on this repository](https://github.com/deadlykam/CodeOptPro_Godot/tags).
 ***